 - Women in the Washington territory were granted full voting rights

-- The Supreme Court ruled in Elk v.
-Wilkins that John Elk, a Native American from Nebraska, could not vote.
+- November 3, 1884 - The US Supreme Court ruled in Elk v.
+Wilkins that Native Americans had no claim to citizenship and could not vote.

-- On October 13-14, the American Suffrage Association (AWSA) held its seventeenth annual national convention at First Redeemer Church, Minneapolis.
+- October 13-14,1885 - The American Suffrage Association (AWSA) held its seventeenth annual national convention at First Redeemer Church, Minneapolis.
 More Info

 - The Woman’s Christian Temperance Union presented a 1885 Woman’s Christian Temperance Union Petition for Woman's Suffrage to Congress.

-- On January 25, the U.S. Senate took the first vote on woman suffrage, where it was defeated 34 to 16, with 25 members absent
+- January 25, 1887 - The U.S. Senate took the first vote on woman suffrage, where it was defeated 34 to 16, with 25 members absent

 - On February 18, the National American Woman Suffrage Association (NAWSA) was formed from a merger of National Woman Suffrage Association (NWSA) and American Woman Suffrage Association (AWSA) with the single goal of obtaining the right to vote for women

-- The Indian Naturalization Act required Native Americans to complete an application to gain citizenship
+- The Indian Territory Naturalization Act required Native Americans to complete an application to gain US citizenship

 - Minnesota Woman Suffrage Association (MWSA) made it first annual attempt to remove the word "male" from the state's voting requirements - the Minnesota Senate passed the bill but the bill was never voted on by the Minnesota House (Mar 16, 1893 Star Tribune article)